Skip to content

 Waiting state

-While the test is in progress, the Replay Panel shows:
+While the test is in progress, Review flow mode shows:

 • A spinning icon indicating the test is running.